SCPR/kpcc-data-team/data/2015-dwp-claims/readme.md

 * AAPI – is personal injury as a result of an Auto Accident
 * AAPD would be property damage or out of pocket expenses due to an auto accident
 * DMVH is damage to vehicle from causes other than a traffic collision

+Here are what each field means:

+* matter: each incident has a matter number.
+* sub: "The “Sub” number is the claimant identifier John Doe is sub 1, Jane Doe is sub 2, George white is sub 3…so their individual number would be 100000-1, 100000-2 etc. Sub numbers are assigned when a new claim is received that is related to particular incident or event like an auto accident, power outage, main break, etc."
+* matter_sub: * created by combining (you guessed it) the matter and sub columns.
+If it appears multiple times, it means the same person received claims from the same incident multiple times
+* claim_type: DWP's classifications
+* date_of_loss: Date of incident or date incident was discovered.
+Some of the dates in the date_of_loss column are probably wrong, i.e. the person who reported a loss from UCLA break on the day before the break happened.
+* date_paid: date of payment
+* amt_paid: amount of payment
+* check_no: check number
+* amt_claimed: amount claimed
+* description: DWP's description of what happened.
+Often opaque.
+* claim_pct_received: amt_paid divided by amt_claimed

+* It's totally possible some unlucky/litigious soul would be in there receiving multiple claims from multiple incidents
+	* One person received 4 separate payouts from a 2013 main break
+* If you, like me, need to brush up on subrogation claims, [here's a start](http://www.investopedia.com/terms/s/subrogation.asp#ixzz3c2pWhEZY)
+	* A lot of these claims are pursued by insurance companies
+* This data was entered by hand.
+There may be errors for that reason.
+I caught a couple irregularities and ran them by the DWP spokespeople, who provided the correct numbers for them.
+There are very possibly other errors